What Happens if You Smoke with Dental Implants?

 Research has shown that smokers are at a higher risk of dental implant failure compared to those who do not smoke.
 One study, in particular, looked at 66 implant patients over the course of five years.
 The failure rate of those who smoked was 15.8%, while the rate for those who refrained from smoking was only 1.4%.
 This goes to show that if you have dental implants, it’s in your best interest to quit smoking to ensure the investment you make in your teeth and oral health is worth it.

-Our implant dentist, Dr. Jordan Slagter, priorities patient safety above all else, which is why she encourages patients to cease smoking prior to their dental implant surgery.
-By doing so, she says they’re being proactive in protecting their long-term health and lowering their risk of possible complications.
+Our implant dentist prioritizes patient safety above all else, which is why they encourage patients to cease smoking prior to their dental implant surgery.
+By doing so, they says they’re being proactive in protecting their long-term health and lowering their risk of possible complications.